MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### What are the charges that will be incurred during preview?

-The charges that incur while running Microsoft Azure Monitor SCOM managed instance (preview) will be the charges of owning a subscription in Azure along with all the resources inside it (SQL MI instance, Azure VMs, etc.).
+The charges that incur while running Operations Manager managed instance (preview) will be the charges of owning a subscription in Azure along with all the resources inside it (SQL MI instance, Azure VMs, etc.).
 Apart from the infrastructure charges, there will be no other IP-related charge.
-For using System Center Operations Manager 2019, the evaluation version (available for six months) can be used to test Microsoft Azure Monitor SCOM managed instance (preview).
+For using System Center Operations Manager 2019, the evaluation version (available for six months) can be used to test Operations Manager managed instance (preview).

 ### What if there is an error during the deployment?

-During the deployment phase, there can be several reasons why deploying a Microsoft Azure Monitor SCOM managed instance (preview) shows an error.
+During the deployment phase, there can be several reasons why deploying a Operations Manager managed instance (preview) shows an error.
 It might be some backend error, or you might have given the wrong credentials for one of the accounts.
 In the scenario of an error during deployment, it is best to delete the instance and create one again.

 ### What is the procedure to delete an instance?